What Do Crickets Eat: Diet Guide

 Keep more from getting in

-A natural, indoor-and-outdoor formula for foundation edges, basement wall lines, and entry points where crickets get in.
+Use a targeted indoor/outdoor spray around foundation edges, basement wall lines, thresholds, and other entry points where crickets get in.
+Always follow the product label.

 Check Cricket Spray on Amazon →

-Want the full comparison — including giant glue boards for large cave crickets and a multi-pest outdoor option — see our guide to the best cricket killers and traps for 2026.
+Want the full comparison, including glue boards, indoor traps, and outdoor options?
+See our guide to the best cricket killers and traps.

-Prices change — check Amazon for current pricing.
-PestsGuide.com earns from qualifying purchases (Amazon Associates).
+Prices change.
+Check Amazon for current pricing.
+PestsGuide.com earns from qualifying purchases.

 What Do Crickets Eat in the Wild?

-A cricket’s wild diet depends heavily on its species, but one thing is consistent: they are not picky.
-Organic material, plant decay, grass, fruit, fungi, seedlings, and even meat all feature on the menu.
-Crickets are scavengers rather than true predators — they prefer food that doesn’t put up a fight.
-When genuinely hungry, they’ll hunt, but mostly for insects that are slow, injured, or already dead.
+A cricket’s wild diet depends heavily on its species, but one thing is consistent: crickets are not picky.
+They eat organic material, plant decay, grass, fruit, fungi, seedlings, and sometimes smaller insects or dead insects.

 Mole Cricket Diet